steamship-core/python-client/docs/plugins/blockifiers/developing.rst

+.. _DevelopingBlockifiersSec:

 Developing Blockifiers
 ----------------------

-To develop a blockifier, first follow the instructions in :ref:`Developing Plugins` to create a new plugin project.
+To develop a blockifier, first follow the instructions in :ref:`Developing Plugins<DevelopingPluginsSec>` to create a new plugin project.
 This will result in a full, working plugin scaffold that you could deploy and use immediately.